 Think of it as my personal cheat sheet for exploring this incredible city.

-If it’s your first trip, try to check off as many of these as you can—you won’t regret it.
+If it’s your first trip, try to check off as many of these as you can.
+You won’t regret it.

 Trust me, Mexico City is one of the most underrated cities in the world, and this list will help you discover why.